What are Electric Motors and How Do They Work?

 The Evolution of Electric Motors

 Michael Faraday, a British physicist, is regarded as one of the most significant of the numerous 19th-century scientists who contributed to the discovery and development of electric motors.
 Faraday achieved the successful rotation of a wire using a magnet and a magnetic field created by an electric current in 1821.
-In 1831, he developed the law of magnetic induction, paving the way for considerable advancements in electric motors and generators.
+In 1831, he developed the law of magnetic induction, paving the way for considerable advancements in electrical motors and generators.

 📌 Many additional forms of electric motors, as well as architectures that might be called the classic DC motor, have been developed over time.